satyasaadhika/documentation/README.md

 # This is my second html project
 <br>
-This is a js documentation repository
+This is a js documentation repository.